 .webp)

-Zipli secured a €20K pilot with the city of Helsinki.
+€20K pilot secured with the City of Helsinki.